tinyplex/tinybase/site/guides/05_synchronization/2_using_a_synchronizer.md

   listeners, persistence, or statistics, and is suitable to be used as a reference implementation
-- WsServerDurableObject, implemented as Cloudflare Durable Object, created by extending the WsServerDurableObject class, and routed with the getWsServerDurableObjectFetch convenience function.
+- WsServerDurableObject, implemented as Cloudflare Durable Object, created by extending the WsServerDurableObject class, and routed with the convenient getWsServerDurableObjectFetch function.

 Here we'll use the regular WsServer.
 You simply need to create it, instantiated with a configured WebSocketServer object from the `ws` package: